 - Safety of all occupants of the Facility is of primary concern.
-Any unsafe condition or activity should be immediately reported to the Facility Security personnel for corrective measures.
+Any unsafe condition or activity should be immediately reported to Guest Services personnel for corrective measures.

-- The Facility maintains a 24-hour staffed security office.
-Show management is responsible for all security needs with regard to their event.
-The Facility management, along with show management will evaluate each event according to the nature of the event, profile of the attendees, areas in use, and consideration for other events when determining additional security requirements, including exhibitor move-in and move-out periods.
+- The Facility maintains a 24-hour staffed Guest Services office.
+Show management is responsible for all staffing needs with regard to safeguarding their event.
+The Facility management, along with show management will evaluate each event according to the nature of the event, profile of the attendees, areas in use, and consideration for other events when determining additional staffing requirements, including exhibitor move-in and move-out periods.

-- The Facility's Security Department provides all locks for securing leased space.
+- The Guest Services Department provides all locks for securing leased space.
 At the request of show management, custom locks are available for many doors for an additional fee.
-Contact the Event Management Department for all special door lock requests.
+Contact your event manager for all special door lock requests.